LancerComet/vue2-jsx-runtime/README.md

 # Vue 2 JSX Runtime

-## What does it do?

-This is a package for handling Vue 2 JSX code, you can use it with your favourite toolchain like SWC, TSC, Vite* to convert Vue 2 JSX.
+This is a package for handling Vue 2 JSX, you can use it with your favourite toolchain like SWC, TSC, Vite* to convert Vue 2 JSX.

 ## What's the different between this and Vue official solution?